LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### DMR Rx AGC<!-- linebreak -->

-This setting controls the DMR audio levelling function.
+This setting controls the DMR audio leveling function.

 When this function is enabled, the firmware monitors the peak amplitude of the DMR Rx audio, and adjusts the audio output gain so that the audio amplitude from the speaker remains more constantly.